orbisgis/orbisanalysis/osm/README.md

 ### Template approach

-The template approach proposes a set of pre-configured overpass queries to build thematic GIS layers :  BUILDING, LANDCOVER AND WATER.
+The template approach proposes a set of pre-configured overpass queries to build thematic GIS layers :  BUILDING, LANDCOVER and WATER.
 For each processing templates, the 3 dimensions, point, line and polygon can be extracted.

 # Installation